CRogers/GbcEmulator/README.txt

 	* Assembler
 		- Supports all opcodes
 		- Supports hexadecimal and labels
-		- Outputs flat binary files
+		- Outputs ROM files as far as the rest of the emulator supports them
-		- Fancy features like setting/reserving data, macros, pointer arithmetic etc possibly tbi

 	* Disassembler
 		- Supports all opcodes that the Assembler supports
 		- Outputs files in a pretty way
+		- Only outputs flat files!

 	* Opcodes
 		- All opcodes added